project-image

 Print Progress, London

-about 5 years ago – Tue, Mar 12, 2019 at 01:08:19 PM
+over 5 years ago – Tue, Mar 12, 2019 at 01:08:19 PM

 It's time for an update on print progress.
 Work continues on the print on demand versions, trying to get something without glitches.
 We'll get there soon!
 But while I'm wrestling with that, I have exciting news for backers at the £50 and upwards levels....the books at those levels will come from a print run, and will not be print on demand.
 This will ensure better quality, which will truly do Jason's art justice.